ZanChaudhry/ExpTest/README.md

 # ExpTest
-A Repository for the Paper ExpTest: Automating Learning Rate Tuning with Insights from Linearized Neural Networks
+### A Repository for the Paper ExpTest: Automating Learning Rate Tuning with Insights from Linearized Neural Networks
+Experiments are available as notebooks.
+See paper for more details.